-Valencia bosque sites have a strong hydrological connection between groundwater and river flow, and as annual river flow fluctuates, the groundwater depth responds.
-As these sites tend to be less perched than sites to the north, overbank flooding still occurs at many Valencia County sites.
-The vegetation at these sites is indicative of this strong connection to the river, and native plants are dominant at most sites.
-The exception to this follows non-flooding disturbances, like fire or clearing events, where exotic Kochia cover is high.
-Tamarisk leaf beetle numbers remain low at Valencia sites, though they have increased over the past two years and severe defoliation of saltcedar has been documented in Belen.
-Total surface-active arthropod abundance and isopod abundance are highest at Valencia sites, most notably, the wettest sites (with either seep flooding or overbank flooding).
+Most BEMP sites have a strong hydrological connection between groundwater and river flow; as annual river flow fluctuates, the groundwater depth responds.
+Southern sites tend to be less perched than sites to the north, and overbank flooding still occurs at a couple of Albuquerque sites and many Valencia County sites.
+Vegetation at sites is often indicative of the site's connection to the river, and native plants are dominant at sites that have some sort of flooding (overbank or seep).